 The sad part about the locking wheels seat skewer is that they are as convenient for the thieves as they are for the bike owners.

 Bike Locks with Keys

-In the past people used the keyed bike locks that had cylindrical keys, and the biggest problem with them was anyone who had a ballpoint pen could open the lock.
+In the past, people used the keyed bike locks that had cylindrical keys, and their biggest problem was anyone who had a ballpoint pen could open the lock.
 The newer keyed locks have been designed where they can no longer be easily picked to open.